rkotze/rkotze.github.io/_posts/2019-12-18-jwt-apollo-server-graphql.md

 );
 ```

-With this basic set up of the Apollo Server, it will give you access to [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/){:target="\_blank" rel="noopener"} to test out the schema and run queries.
+This basic set up of the Apollo Server will give you access to [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/){:target="\_blank" rel="noopener"} to test out the schema and run queries.
 You'll find it under `localhost:<port>/graphql`.

 ### Login and sign tokens

 First, we need to generate valid tokens for the client to send when making requests to authorised endpoints.
-Let's create a login Graphql **mutation**.
+Let's create a login GraphQL **mutation**.

 **Type definition**